Skip to main content

 • All: every image you’ve uploaded.

-• Piece covers: images currently or previously used as piece covers.
+• Piece covers: images currently or previously used as piece covers and banners.

 • World entries: images attached to characters, places, factions, or other entries.